WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 ## Creating and developing a masterscript: m_model.R

 We need to create a new RScript file called "m_model.R".
-We will train our model there.
+We will train our model there and declare where it is supposed to be saved.
 Because it is a masterscript, will save it in R folder in our MalariaClassifier project.
 The content of the masterscript, you can copy from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_model.R).
+Take a look at it.
+Do you recognize the piece of code from lines 22-28?
+This is the 4th step of creating Python environment (if you don't remember, go [here](#creating-python-environment))

 ## Creating and developing a masterscript: m_score.R

 The next step is to create the second masterscript, called "m_score.R".
-As the name suggests, this is where we will evaluate the model trained in "m_model.R".
+This is where we will evaluate the model trained in "m_model.R" (and this is the script your coworkers will use for predictions).
 Again, we will save it in R folder in MalariaClassifier project.
 The content of the script, you can copy from [here](https://github.com/WLOGSolutions/RSuite-examples/blob/malaria/MalariaClassifier/R/m_score.R).

 ## config.txt and config_templ.txt file